 Therefore, these API-led varieties remain insufficient for large trading partner networks that require lots of onboarding, scale, governance, and community management.
 And that’s where enterprises fall short on the broader benefits of EDI.

 The reason APIs have become so buzzworthy is because they are architected to keep up with the ever-increasing speed of markets and varying interface requirements in business today.
 But here are a few reasons APIs have consistently come up short in delivering EDI and B2B integration capabilities:

-- Little legacy support: APIs are less compatible with legacy systems than other B2B technologies, making it extremely unlikely that businesses can exclusively communicate using APIs.
+- Little legacy support: APIs are less compatible with legacy technology and systems than other B2B technologies, making it extremely unlikely that businesses can exclusively communicate using APIs.

 - Unstandardized: Few APIs work right out of the box and require tweaks to the code, which can slow partner onboarding processes.